coolbeans201/ShellProject/README.txt

 To Run
 Compile using make and then run using ./shell.
 To run with a file input, do ./shell < myFile.

+Note
+Globbing sometimes does not work on Thunder but works all the time on other Linux platforms.